niaid/Gene_Regulatory_Networks/README.md

-# note that NIH VPN connect may cause downloading not work, and images not shown in the github.
+# Please note that NIH VPN connection may cause downloading not work, and images not shown in the github.
 Please disconnect your VPN before downloading.
 # Please go to the BESTversion for the NIH training.

 ### **Gene_Regulatory_Networks**